oneforawe/react-ts/README.md

         Specifically, open the (ignored) file `src/config/secrets.ts` and change it, if necessary, from "CRLF" to "LF", and save the file.
     6. You can unstage if desired: `git rm --cached -r .`
-    7. Clean up the temp files and restore `.gitconfig`.
+    7. Clean up the temp files and restore the git config.
         `rm .gitattributes`
         `rm .gitconfig`
         `cp .config/.gitconfig_sample .gitconfig`